karol-dubas/c-sharp-asynchronous-programming/async_notes.md

         var loadLinesTask = Task.Run(() => File.ReadAllLines("StockPrices_Small.csv"));

-        // ContinueWith allows for continuation and it will run when task has finished, but
+        // ContinueWith allows for continuation and it will run when task has finished, but var processStocksTask = loadLinesTask.ContinueWith(completedTask =>
-        // in contrast to await it won't execute delegate on the original thread var processStocksTask = loadLinesTask.ContinueWith(completedTask =>
         {
+            // In contrast to await continuation, it won't execute on the original thread.

             // Task has completed, so using Result is ok here,
             // it won't lock any thread, it just contains what the task returns var lines = completedTask.Result;

-            // process data...
-        }
+        });
     }
     catch (Exception ex)
     {